Deakin, Australian Capital Territory

 Deakin (postcode: 2600) is a suburb of Canberra, Australian Capital Territory, Australia.
 Development began in the 1920s, although the vast majority of the suburb was built after 1945.
 It is a largely residential suburb.
-It includes the official residence of the Prime Minister, The Lodge, and the Royal Australian Mint.
+It includes The Lodge (the official residence of the Prime Minister) and the Royal Australian Mint.

 History

 Deakin was gazetted in 1928 and is named after Alfred Deakin, second prime minister of Australia.
 Streets in Deakin are named after Governors, Governors-General and diplomats.

 Deakin includes several items that are listed by the ACT Heritage Council: